-a) choke the strop around the attachment point on the rear of the saw.
+a) choke the strop around the attachment point on the rear of the saw (A).

-b) provide suitable karabiners to allow indirect (i.e. via the strop) and direct attachment (i.e. at the attachment point on the saw) of saw to the operators harness.

-c) ensure the saw is securely attached when it is being sent up to the operator.
+- b) provide suitable karabiners to allow indirect (i.e. via the strop) and direct attachment (i.e. at the attachment point on the saw) of saw to the operators harness. - c) ensure the saw is securely attached when it is being sent up to the operator. - d) ensure the saw is secured to the harness before it is disconnected from the means of ascent.